zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-12-15-Geoduck-RRBS-Library-Prep---part-3.md

 EPI_44 | 1.02

 * Library concentration is lower than expected in the majority of the samples, but higher than previous prep
+* llumina states "A total of 3 ng is required to run a sample on an entire HiSeq flow cell (8 lanes)."

 # Library Quality